 I write about domestic violence.
 It’s heavy stuff.
 I write because I am called.
 Even compelled.

 This is the road I have walked.
 Jesus has successfully walked me away from the time in my life where I lived in domestic violence to safety.
 He has walked with me through the healing process, through raising children, whose statistical outcome should have been much different than it is.
 I believe in God’s ability to redeem even the most horrid of circumstances in our lives, and then use us to hold the light to show others the path to freedom.

 I hold that light with fear and trembling, because it is a huge responsibility.

 I am not bitter, I am not angry.
 Oh a fairy-tale life might have been fun, but that wasn’t my life, and I wouldn’t be me with any other life.
 This is not a blog about revenge, anger or animosity.
 This is a call for those caught up in abuse to find the power to get out.
-This is a call for everyone else to open their eyes and see what is around them.
-A call to be your sister’s keeper and become aware of the signs of abuse and to be the love and inspiration a victim of abuse needs to move forward and become a survivor.
+This is a call for others to open their eyes and see what is around them.
+A call to be your sisters keeper and become aware of the signs of abuse and to be the love and inspiration a victim of abuse needs to move forward and become a survivor.